Write-Through and Write-Behind Caching Overview

 Non-Batch Mode

 By default, non-batch mode will be configured for Write-Behind operations.
-In this mode, operations in the Write-Behind queue will be applied one by one on the data source according to the configured throttling rate.
-For example, if the throttling rate is 500 operations per second, NCache will apply Write-Behind operations one at a time to the data source and it will not exceed 500 operations per second.
+In this mode, operations in Write-Behind queue will be applied one by one on data source according to the configured throttling rate.
+For example, if the throttling rate is 500 operations per second, NCache will apply Write-Behind operations one at a time to data source and it will not exceed from 500 operations per second.

 Batch Mode